Global e-waste statistics

 (Top Picks)

-• E-waste recycling rate: In 2019 only 17.4% of the e-waste was collected and recycled.
+- E-waste recycling rate: In 2022, only 22.3% of the 62 million tonnes of e-waste generated globally was formally collected and recycled.
 At the moment, the recycling activities are not keeping pace with the global growth of e-waste.
 (2)

 What is e-waste?